corda/corda-docs-portal/content/en/docs/cenm/1.5/sub-zones.md

 ## Network from a Node’s Perspective

-From the perspective of a node a network is defined by the Identity Manager and Network Map services it is configured to connect to.
+From the perspective of a node, a network is defined by the Identity Manager and Network Map services it is configured to connect to.
 It has no comprehension of subzones.
 It simply connects to the services configured within its configuration file and, once registered with both, interacts with other nodes and the apps deployed upon it via the RPC clients.
 This is summarised below: